-This chocolate cake is moist, delicious, and vegan friendly!
-It has a generous layer of a raspberry chia filling in the center and topped with a fluffy chocolate frosting!
-Gluten and refined sugar free variation included.
+This chocolate-raspberry layer cake is delicious and vegan friendly!
+It has a generous layer of a raspberry chia filling and a fluffy chocolate frosting!

 You can probably tell from the recipes on this blog that I not only like chocolate, but I also love chocolate in the form of cake…it’s also usually topped with a berry of some sort.
 Because yum.
 There’s just something about the trio of flavors that just works together so well.
 The little bit of tartness from the berries helps to cut through the sweetness of cakes, although the cakes here are mildly sweetened compared to most cakes.